Infinite measure mixing for some mechanical systems: Condition (M6) for Lorentz gas with external fields

-Here we check the condition (M6) for Lorentz gas with vanishing potential.
+Here we {complete the proof of Theorem \ref{thm:fieldlg} by checking} the condition (M6) for Lorentz gas with vanishing potential.
 We hope that similar arguments will apply to other hyperbolic systems with singularities, including the examples of \S \ref{SSFUPp} and \S \ref{SSGravity} once their dynamics in the low energy regime is better understood.